Nogi Maresuke: Legacy

 The Nogi Warehouse in the Sannomaru enceinte of Nagoya Castle was named after him.

-Man of letters
+Writings

 Nogi is also noted in Japan as a man of letters.
 His Kanshi poems (poems in the Chinese language) were especially popular among the Japanese during his time.
 Three of his Kanshi poems are famous.

 Right after the Battle of Nanshan of 1904, in which he lost his eldest son, he wrote: